-Ramadan activities on Purple Mash
+Ramadan and Eid Activities on Purple Mash

 Muslims believe that it was during this month that Allah revealed the first verses of the Quran, which is the Islamic sacred text to the Prophet Mohammed.
 This is known as ‘The Night of Power’ or in Arabic, 'Laylat al-Qadr.'